DavidGGonzalez/TeamBlue_FinalProject/README.md

 Database mapping (from original CSV dataset):
-To start, each “contender” is asked to fill a background questionnaire regarding various points such as age, race, interests and how important he rates a few matters such as same religion or same race – the list long but simple.
+To start, each “contender” is asked to fill a background questionnaire regarding various points such as age, race, interests and how important he rates a few matters such as same religion or same race – the list is long but simple.
 After each date, the participant is asked to rate the partner’s attributes culminating in one variable: whether the participant wants (or not) to have a date with the partner.
 This is mapped in the Database in entities: PERSON, SD_WAVE, SD_WAVE_PERSON,